emanatiya87/Login-RegisterSystemJS/README.md

 - Password strength enforcement using regex patterns
 - Responsive design with Bootstrap 5
 - Error handling with Modal popup for success/error messages
-- Profile page with log out for user
+- Profile page with log out for user and profile pic relative to gender

 ## Demo